liya0017/CZ4034-Group-9/README.md

 ## UI
-To run the code, navigate to the code subfolder within the UI folder.
+To run the code:
+1. Navigate to the code subfolder within the UI folder.

-Install streamlit by running ```pip install streamlit
+2. Install streamlit by running `pip install streamlit`
+3. Launch the UI by running `streamlit run indexing_ui.py` in your terminal

+Query results are in the folder (Query 1-5)

 ## Classification
 Q4&5-Datasets-and-FinetunedSOTA contains the source codes, tweet datasets (csv format), and the finetuned SOTA model.
 The specific details are as follows: